-18.1 It is essential that the high standards of concern and professional responsibility adopted with regard to alleged child abuse by parents are similarly displayed when members of staff are accused of abuse.

-- 18.2 Governing boards and proprietors should ensure there are procedures in place to handle allegations against teachers, Head teachers, principals, volunteers and other staff. - 18.3 The procedure to be followed in the event of an allegation being made against a member of staff is set out in the Pan Berkshire Child Protection Procedures.
-A copy of which is available on the desktop of all staff computers and by following this link: Berks CP Procedures online.
-Further guidance can be found in Part Four of KCSIE, September 2022 - 18.4 The Head teacher, Designated Safeguarding Lead or another Senior Manager should, in the first instance, contact CAAS in order to liaise with the Local Authority Designated Officer (LADO).
+- 18.1 It is essential that the high standards of concern and professional responsibility adopted regarding alleged child abuse by parents are similarly displayed when members of staff are accused of abuse. - 18.2 Governing boards and proprietors should ensure there are procedures in place to handle allegations against teachers, Head teachers, principals, volunteers and other staff.
+The procedures should also include information on responding to allegations relating to incidents occurring when an individual or organisation uses the school's premises. - 18.3 The procedure to be followed in the event of an allegation being made against a member of staff is set out in the Pan Berkshire Child Protection Procedures.
+A copy of which is available on the desktop of all staff computers and by following this link:

+Berks CP Procedures online.
+Further guidance can be found in Part Four of KCSIE, September 2023

+- 18.4 The Head teacher, Designated Safeguarding Lead or another Senior Manager should, in the first instance, contact CAAS in order to liaise with the Local Authority Designated Officer (LADO).
 Through discussion and consultation, a decision will be made whether to hold an Allegation against Staff/Volunteer Meeting (ASV).
-Where the allegation is against the Head teacher, the Chair of Governors will take this action. - 18.5 If, for any reason, it is decided that an Allegations Against Staff and Volunteer Meeting is not appropriate, it may be necessary to address matters in accordance with the school's disciplinary procedures in liaison with the school's HR Advisor. - 18.6 Staff and volunteers, as part of their induction, are provided with a guide for staff faced with an allegation of abuse. - 18.7 Governing boards and proprietors should ensure that there are procedures in place to make a referral to the Disclosure and Barring Service (DBS) if a person in a regulated activity has been dismissed or removed due to safeguarding concerns, or would have been had they not resigned.
+Where the allegation is against the Head teacher, the Chair of Governors will take this action. - 18.5 If, for any reason, it is decided that an Allegations Against Staff and Volunteer Meeting is not appropriate, it may be necessary to address matters in accordance with the school's disciplinary procedures in liaison with the school's HR Advisor. - 18.6 Staff and volunteers, as part of their induction, are provided with a guide for staff faced with an allegation of abuse. - 18.7 Governing boards and proprietors should ensure that there are procedures in place to make a referral to the Disclosure and Barring Service (DBS) if a person in a regulated activity has been dismissed or removed due to safeguarding concerns or would have been had they not resigned.
 This is a legal duty and failure to refer when the criteria are met is a criminal offence. - 18.8 Governing boards and proprietors should also ensure that there are procedures in place to handle allegations against other children.